David405/David405/README.md

 Software and Protocol Engineer focused on blockchain infrastructure and distributed systems.

 I build production-grade protocol and backend systems, with an emphasis on scalability, reliability, and security.
-My work spans EVM-based infrastructure, account abstraction, smart contract security, and data-intensive backend services.
+My work spans EVM-based infrastructure,smart contract security, and data-intensive backend services.

 ### Focus areas
 - Blockchain and protocol infrastructure